-The Brazos Valley Center for Independent Living Announces Dining in the Dark 2014 and Welcomes the Public to a Preview Event The Brazos Valley Center for Independent Living (BVCIL) will host its first
+BRYAN, TEXAS – The Brazos Valley Center for Independent Living will host a party in the park to recognize the 24th Anniversary of the Americans with Disabilities Act The Brazos Valley Center for Independent Living (BVCIL) will host its first